shepfishy/mathspaceBot/README.md

 2. **Question Extraction**: Extracts potential questions from the page and iframe
 3. **API Call**: Sends cleaned questions to Gemini AI
 4. **Solutions**: Shows the step by step solution

-## Dependencies

-- puppeteer: For browser platofrm
-- node-fetch: For making API calls to Gemini

 ## Demonstration
 ``` output.mkv ```